 Measuring Your Space

-The first step for creating this feature wall was to measure out my space, and decide how high I wanted the top horizontal board to be on the wall.
+The first step for creating this board and batten wall was to measure out my space, and decide how high I wanted the top horizontal board to be on the wall.
 I marked off some possible measurements for the height, and stood back to visualize how it would look.
 After I settled on a height, I used a long metal ruler and a level to draw a level line across the entire wall.

 Next I measured out my wall and determined how far apart I wanted the vertical battens to be.
 I landed on 17 inches apart, with the first batten being flush against the right wall.
 Then I marked off my spacing and also marked how wide each board would be.